This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 - Hire a cycle, have fun and get fit exploring the park via 20 miles of cycle routes

-- A rest and refreshments in one of the cafes
+- Enjoy refreshments in one of the cafés

-- Retail therapy in the gift shop or second hand bookshop
+- Retail therapy in the gift shop, plant shop or second hand bookshop